yugabyte/yugabyte-db/docs/content/preview/tutorials/AI/ai-langchain-openai.md

 type: docs
 ---

-This tutorial demonstrates how use LangChain to build applications with LLM integration.
-By using the [SQL](https://python.langchain.com/docs/use_cases/qa_structured/sql) chain capabilities of LangChain in conjunction with an [OpenAI](https://openai.com/) LLM, the application can query a [PostgreSQL-compatible](https://www.yugabyte.com/postgresql/postgresql-compatibility/) YugabyteDB database from natural language.
+This tutorial demonstrates how use [LangChain](https://python.langchain.com/docs/get_started/introduction) to build applications with LLM integration.
+LangChain is a framework for developing applications powered by language models.

+Follow the guide to learn how to build a scalable LLM application using the [SQL](https://python.langchain.com/docs/use_cases/qa_structured/sql) chain capabilities of LangChain in conjunction with an [OpenAI](https://openai.com/) LLM.
+The application can query a [PostgreSQL-compatible](https://www.yugabyte.com/postgresql/postgresql-compatibility/) YugabyteDB database from natural language.

 ## Prerequisites